GabrielPiercecchi/progettoPiercecchiRossi/README.md

 1. the <code>Menu</code> class, interfacing with the user via the terminal *, collects the data entered by him (the names of the cities);

-2. the <code>CityServiceImpl.inputCity (...)</code> method, defined by the <code>CityService</code> interface, uses the data entered by the user to send requests through URI calls, using the OpenWeather API, and receive "in response" the statistics of the cities chosen in <code>*.json*</code> format;
+2. the <code>CityServiceImpl.inputCity(...)</code> method, defined by the <code>CityService</code> interface, uses the data entered by the user to send requests through URI calls, using the OpenWeather API, and receive "in response" the statistics of the cities chosen in <code>*.json*</code> format;

-3. the <code>ParseJSONDocument</code> class parses the *JSONObject*, received by the <code>CityServiceImpl.inputCity (...)</code> method, and returns the "parsed" data via the terminal.
+3. the <code>ParseJSONDocument</code> class parses the *JSONObject*, received by the <code>CityServiceImpl.inputCity(...)</code> method, and returns the "parsed" data via the terminal.

-4. the <code> CreatingJSONDocument </code> class creates (or updates) the <code>*.json*</code> file by entering the values obtained from the class described in **point 3**.
+4. the <code>CreatingJSONDocument</code> class creates (or updates) the <code>*.json*</code> file by entering the values obtained from the class described in **point 3**.
 It acts as a database, containing all the statistics of the cities requested by the user;

 5. the classes contained in the <code>stats</code> package are used to save and compare the obtained data.

 6. finally the classes contained in the <code>filters</code> package, through a request made by the terminal (entering two dates), filter the collected data.

-**<sup>*</sup> NOTE AGGIUNTIVE:** as an additional implementation, the user was given the possibility to enter cities and request the related statistics via HTTP requests
+**<sup>*</sup> NOTE AGGIUNTIVE:** as an additional implementation, the user was given the possibility to enter cities and request the related statistics via HTTP requests.
 </div>

 ##### EXPLANATION STEP BY STEP